 Extra precaution should be taken to make sure that a single member LLC has enough capital to sustain a detached identity from the owner.
 If this is not done with care, courts will treat the single member LLC as a sole proprietorship and make the owner's liability limitless.

 If you need help with the setting up your LLC or Sole Proprietorship, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.